mohityede/Identity-Reconciliation/README.md

 - already some data available in DB
 - you can add new data as well
-- you can set post request to server endpoint
+- you can send post request to server endpoint

 ### Request body format